CronixZero/Fennec/README.md

 Currently, you'll need to build the Docker Image yourself!
 Fennec needs access to the Docker Socket to check the Containers for IP Leaks.

+Use ``gradle dockerCreateDockerfile`` to create a Dockerfile

+Use ``docker build build/docker -t fennec:latest`` to build the Docker Image

 ---